sovit-123/local_file_search/README.md

 ## Updates

-* August 10, 2024: Added `ui.py` to the `src` directory for interactive Gradio UI chat.
-You can select an indexed JSON file to chat with it.
-See the following steps to create an embedding JSON file.
+* September 1, 2024: Now you can upload PDFs directly to the Gradio UI (`python ui.py`) and start chatting.

 ## Steps to Chat with Any PDF in Graio UI